 The Sheriff’s Office is responsible for serving all criminal, misdemeanor, traffic and juvenile warrants in Sarasota County.
 The Sheriff’s Office receives more than 10,000 arrest warrants from the Clerk of Court’s Office each year.
 The Fugitive Apprehension Unit searches for wanted subjects, placing a priority on individuals who have warrants for violent felony offenses.
 They also assist the FDLE, FBI, U.S. Marshal’s Office and the Florida Department of Corrections.

-The Sarasota County Sheriff's Office K-9 Unit is comprised of seven teams, five with dual purpose dogs that perform narcotics searches and man work, and two with single-purpose dogs that work narcotics only.
-These teams augment the Patrol Bureau’s activities by responding to incidents requiring the unique abilities of the K-9 partnership.
-These might include missing person searches, apprehending fleeing criminals and high-risk vehicle stops, article searches, drug odor detection, and explosive detection.
+The Sarasota County Sheriff's Office K-9 Unit is comprised of six teams.
+Five of the K9 teams are dual purpose dogs that perform narcotics searches and man work, and one is dual purpose performing explosive detection and man work.
+These teams augment the Patrol Bureau's activities by responding to incidents requiring the unique abilities of the K-9 partnership.
+These might include missing person searches, apprehending fleeing criminals, high-risk vehicle stops, article searches, drug odor detection, and explosive detection.
 Each team receives nearly 500 hours of training prior to going into service and is certified annually by both the Florida Department of Law Enforcement and the National Police Canine Association.

 The Marine Unit’s two full-time deputies are supplemented by 6 deputies who provide assistance on a part-time basis when required.
 The Marine Unit functions primarily to ensure the safety of the county’s many waterways.
 Marine Patrol deputies enforce boating laws and conduct routine boat safety inspections.
 They respond to all emergency calls for service on the water, including vessel and aircraft crashes, reports of missing boaters and divers and sick or injured subjects.
 The Unit also works in partnership with other local, state and federal law enforcement agencies to keep local waterways safe.